ujjwalguptaofficial/fortjs-doc/docs/tutorial/view-engine.md

 }
 ```

-we are using `viewResult` to render the view  which takes - the relative location of view and model value using .
+we are using `viewResult` to render the view  which takes - the relative location of view and model value.

-That's all, run your code and you can see the view rendered.